Preconditioner: Variable and non-linear preconditioning

 Denoting $T = P^{-1}$, we highlight that preconditioning is practically implemented as multiplying some vector $r$ by $T$, i.e., computing the product $Tr.$ In many applications, $T$ is not given as a matrix, but rather as an operator $T(r)$ acting on the vector $r$.
 Some popular preconditioners, however, change with $r$ and the dependence on $r$ may not be linear.
 Typical examples involve using non-linear iterative methods, e.g., the conjugate gradient method, as a part of the preconditioner construction.
 Such preconditioners may be practically very efficient, however, their behavior is hard to predict theoretically.

 Random preconditioning

-One interesting particular case of variable preconditioning is random preconditioning, e.g., multigrid preconditioning on random course grids.
+One interesting particular case of variable preconditioning is random preconditioning, e.g., multigrid preconditioning on random coarse grids.
 If used in gradient descent methods, random preconditioning can be viewed as an implementation of stochastic gradient descent and can lead to faster convergence, compared to fixed preconditioning, since it breaks the asymptotic "zig-zag" pattern of the gradient descent.